2 Day Course

 This workshop presents a thorough and well-established process for uncovering the real requirements, testing them for correctness, and recording them clearly, completely and unambiguously.
-The process is used (with variations) by both agile and traditional projects.
-It starts with the business—for it is only within the business that you discover the real needs.
-When you know the real needs, it is then possible to determine the system that best serves those needs, and to specify the requirements or stories to get the right system built.
+The process is used by both agile and traditional projects.

-This workshop shows you how to precisely define the scope of the business problem, to discover and involve the appropriate stakeholders, to use today’s techniques to learn what the business really needs, to innovate and find better ways to do the work, to communicate effectively and to write testable, unambiguous requirements.
+This workshop shows you how to precisely define the scope of the business problem, to discover and involve the appropriate stakeholders, to use prototyping and other modern techniques to learn what the business really needs, to innovate and find better ways to do the work, to communicate effectively and to write testable, unambiguous requirements and stories.

 You Will Learn How to: